Amiroumohamed/Amirou-daily/README.md

-# Amirou-daily
+# Amirou-daily-report
-this repository contains the courses of python
+this repository contains the courses of python and trainning